dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

-# How to learn Vue
+# How to Learn Vue

 As with any technology, its best to start with the official documentation, in this case the [Vue.js Guide](https://vuejs.org/v2/guide/).
 The guide is a magnificent, constantly updated learning resource, which does a superb job at giving a good starting point, needed to build an application with Vue.
 From basic reactivity concepts and caveats, to more advanced use cases, it should be the first place to learn from.